anyscale/templates/templates/endpoints_v2/README.md

-# Efficiently serve large language models
+# Deploy, configure, and serve LLMs

 **⏱️ Time to complete**: 10 min (20 on GCP)